 An Arizona native, Lori has worked in Economic Development since 2001 and gained panoramic experience in the Phoenix market by serving in various roles including the Marketing/ Communication Manager at the Greater Phoenix Economic Council and the Marketing Director for the Phoenix and Las Vegas office of a major commercial real estate firm.
 Lori serves on the Board of Director for the Arizona Association of Economic Development and earned her Bachelor’s degree in Communication from Vanguard University of Southern California.

 Michelle Pierson, Deputy Director

-Prior to moving to Phoenix, her career in economic development included, but was not limited to, initiatives related to business attraction, retention and expansion, sitting on the Pima County Workforce Investment Board and chairing the Pima County School to Work Board, bringing the city's Film Office to the Office of Economic Development and overseeing two federally funded programs known as HOPE VI.
+Prior to moving to Phoenix, her career in economic development included, but not limited to, initiatives related to business retention and expansion, sitting on the Pima County Workforce Investment Board and chairing the Pima County School to Work Board, bringing the City's Film Office to the Office of Economic Development and overseeing two federally funded programs known as HOPE VI.

 Diane Nakagawa is responsible for the day-to-day operations of the Management Services Division which includes the Fiscal, Administration, Information Technology, and Human Resources Sections as well as overseeing the department's $32 million budget.
 Diane also assists the Director with special projects including strategic planning, developing policies and procedures and city-wide initiatives.